Blue Economy

-The Blue Economy does not recycle, it regenerates!
+The Blue Economy doesn't recycle, it regenerates!

-Do not ask too much of the Earth,
+Don't ask too much of the Earth,

 do more with what it already produces.